MA in Biomedicine

 Dr. Halterman’s research interests include:

 - Determining how diet influences changes in gene expression in hypertension

 - Understanding how high-salt diets alter organ function

 - Utilizing rats to determine how consumption of a high-salt diet will alter expression of a protein called NFAT5

 - Identifying genes regulated by NFAT5 in hypertension using a computational bioinformatics approach

-She has taught: Mammalian Anatomy, Faith, Science and Ethics, Human Anatomy and Physiology I and II, Neuropsychology, Advanced Neurobiology, Mammalian Physiology, Molecules, Genes, and Cells, Biological Explorations, a Senior Seminar called"Origins".
-She has also co-taught Concepts in Biology, a Senior Seminar “Form, Finitude and Faith” and a Colloquium “Passion and Obsession”.
+She has taught a wide variety of courses in general Biology, the MA in Biomedicine, and General Education: Advanced Human Anatomy; Faith, Science and Ethics; Human Anatomy and Physiology I and II; Neuropsychology; Advanced Neurobiology (undergraduate and master’s); Mammalian Physiology; Molecules, Genes, and Cells; Biological Explorations; and a Senior Seminar “The Elephant and the Rider”.
+She has also co-taught Concepts in Biology; a Senior Seminar “Form, Finitude and Faith”; a Senior Seminar “Origins”; and a Colloquium “Passion and Obsession”.

-Greta Ann usually serves as a Pre-professional Health Sciences advisor.
+Greta Ann serves as a Pre-professional Health Sciences advisor.

 She has dual Bachelors Degrees in Biochemistry and Psychology from Kansas State University and a Ph.D. in Neurobiology from the University of Pittsburgh School of Medicine.
 Her dissertation was on interactions among modulators of NMDA receptors, an important glutamate receptor in the brain.
 In addition Dr. Herin did a post-doctoral fellowship at the Max-Planck Institute for Brain Research in Frankfurt, Germany.
 There she studied metabotropic glutamate receptors.